AUT-Valunex/nano-canvas/README.md

 pnpm dev
 ```

-Visit <http://localhost:5173> and click the ⚙️ settings icon to drop in your Google AI API key (get one from [AI Studio](https://makersuite.google.com/app/apikey)).
+Visit <http://localhost:5173> or hop onto the hosted preview at [nano-canvas-kappa.vercel.app](https://nano-canvas-kappa.vercel.app/) and click the ⚙️ settings icon to drop in your Google AI API key (get one from [AI Studio](https://makersuite.google.com/app/apikey)).

 ### 🧪 Quality Checklist